Doculisp/Lang/README.md

     (*section-meta
         (title Doculisp)
         (include
-            (section ./doculisp.md)
+            (Section ./doculisp.md)
-            (section ./section-meta.md)
+            (Section ./section-meta.md)
-            (section ./content.md)
+            (Section ./content.md)
-            (section ./comment.md)
+            (Section ./comment.md)
         )
     )
 )
 -->
 ```

-In this example the `section-meta` block and all of its subblocks are commented out.
+In this example the `section-meta` block and all of its sub-blocks are commented out.
 Comments can also be nested.
 This allows you to uncomment in pieces.

 Example: